Mount Vernon is the plantation home of George Washington, first president of the United States.

 Lunch options – No picnicking is allowed inside on the grounds.
 A food court food court with snacks, hamburgers, sandwiches, pizza, ice cream, cold drinks.
 A lovely spot for a picnic is Riverside Park on the Potomac River, half mile away on the parkway.

 Shuttles – It’s fun to walk down the hill to the Pioneer Farm and Wharf.
 A free shuttle stops at the wharf, and Pioneer Farm threshing barn, and goes back up, stopping near the Education Center.
-Also, pick up the free shuttle to the Distillery and Gristmill.
+Shuttles operate April to October.

 Tip: Mount Vernon is a fun day trip from Washington DC.